blizzardfun/openweather/README.md

+     ANALYSIS BELOW
 # Unit 6 | Assignment - What's the Weather Like?

-This Jupyter Notebook will visualize the weather of 500+ cities across the world of varying distance from the equator.
+This Jupyter Notebook will visualize the weather of 500+ cities across the world at varying distances from the equator.
 Cities are chosen randomly by longitude and latitude.
 Current weather is used for data.
-Using scatter plots it will show the folowing relationships
+Using scatter plots it will show the following relationships
 * 1-Temperature (F) vs. Latitude
 * 2-Humidity (%) vs. Latitude
 * 3-Cloudiness (%) vs. Latitude
 * 4-Wind Speed (mph) vs. Latitude

 It uses Python Citipy and the OpenWeatherMap API for data

 # Plotting
 I would have switched to ggplot for a style sheet, but I had already defined my own function for graphing consistency so I wanted to use it.